vtex-apps/io-documentation/docs/en/Recipes/development/developing-service-configuration-apps.md

 Once your service app is deployed, it is ready to receive configurations from others.

-1. In your VTEX IO app, add the recently created service app as a new builder.
+1. In your VTEX IO configuration app, add the recently created service app as a new builder.
 For example:

 ```diff
  {